SignPath/website/docs/product/thales-dpod.md

 ## Self-hosted SignPath with DPoD Cloud HSM

-If you are **deploying SignPath in a Private Cloud** environment, it is obvious that you would also use a Cloude-based HSM.
+If you are **deploying SignPath in a Private Cloud** environment, it is obvious that you would also use a Cloud-based HSM.
 Thales DPoD provides just that.

 ![Private Cloud deployment model](/assets/img/product/thales-dpod/deployment-private-cloud.png)